HOME >

 (Total Anthropogenic and Natural emissions mapping SpectrOmeter-3)

 The Total Anthropogenic and Natural emissions mapping SpectrOmeter-3 (TANSO-3) sensor, developed by JAXA under contract with the Ministry of the Environment, is the successor to the TANSO-FTS-2※4 on IBUKI-2.
 TANSO-3 uses grating imaging spectrometer, replacing the Fourier transform spectroscopy used in TANSO-FTS-2.
 TANSO-3 enables spatially detailed observation of greenhouse gases, including carbon dioxide (CO2) and methane (CH4).
 With TANSO-3, we will also newly observe nitrogen dioxide (NO2).
+Nitrogen dioxide (NO2) observation is added as well.

 ※4 TANSO-FTS-2: Thermal And Near infrared Sensor for carbon Observation - Fourier Transform Spectrometer-2